Chapter 16

 that Jacob was preparing, the latter, with whom one thought was ever

-hunger at the price of the birthright.
-"Behold, I am at the point to
+brother's hunger at the price of the birthright.
+"Behold, I am at the

-to satisfy the desire of the moment he carelessly bartered the glorious
+but to satisfy the desire of the moment he carelessly bartered the

-heritage that God Himself had promised to his fathers.
-His whole interest
+glorious heritage that God Himself had promised to his fathers.
+His

-Esau despised his birthright."
-In disposing of it he felt a sense of
+despised his birthright."
+In disposing of it he felt a sense of relief.

-relief.
 Now his way was unobstructed; he could do as he liked.
-For this
+For this wild

-wild pleasure, miscalled freedom, how many are still selling their
+pleasure, miscalled freedom, how many are still selling their birthright

 Ever subject